gchq/stroom-docs/content/en/docs/HOWTOs/General/TasksHowTo.md

 {{< screenshot "HOWTOs/UI-MonitoringSubmenu-00.png" >}}Stroom UI Monitoring sub-menu{{< /screenshot >}}

-then move down and select the `Jobs` sub-item then select the `Proxy Aggregation` _Job_ to be presented with the `Jobs` configuration tab as seen below.
+Then move down and select the `Jobs` sub-item then select the `Proxy Aggregation` _Job_ to be presented with the `Jobs` configuration tab as seen below.

 {{< screenshot "HOWTOs/UI-ProxyAggregation-01.png" >}}Stroom UI Jobs Management - Proxy Aggregation Job Off{{< /screenshot >}}